skyzyx/php-coding-standards/README.md

 There are a couple of places where I deviate from PSR-2, but those exceptions are documented along with my rationale for rejecting that section of the PSR recommendation.

+## Disclaimer

+This is an attempt to document my personal coding style, patterns, and rationale.
+This is NOT an attempt to tell anybody else how to write code.
+There is a 100% chance that someone will disagree with me, and that's perfectly OK.
+This is for me.

+If you want to fork this and make edits for yourself or your team, please go right ahead.

 ## Sections

 * [PSR.md](PSR.md)